 Set To Array : [ 'Iron', 'Thor', 'strange', 'captain' ]

-The above example shows how we iterate the set iterator and push the value into our newly created empty array.
-Of course, we can iterate arrays by using loops like for loop, while loop, do-while loop but the forEach() method is quite easy.
+The above example shows how we iterate the set iterator and push the value into our newly created empty Array.
+Of course, we can iterate arrays using loops like for loop, while loop, and do-while loop, but the forEach() method is relatively easy.

 Syntax